rkiyanchuk/ansible-arch-linux/README.md

 Install OS
 ----------

-1. Boot into ArchLinux Live CD and connect to the Internet (`wifi-menu` for WiFi).
+1. Boot into ArchLinux Live CD and connect to the Internet (`iwctl` for WiFi).

 2. Remount root partition to increase disk space for the installation.